 Do not trust the autorouter.
 While it may make all the connections on a PCB, the program has no idea of how the wiring of components needs to be sequenced and will almost always do power and ground sequencing incorrectly.
-It is recommended to only use the Router manually as the time needed to correct Autorouting errors will often exceed the time needed to manually route a PCB using the router program.
+It is recommended to not even use it as the time needed to correct its errors will often exceed the time needed to manually route a PCB.